juju/docs/src/en/config-LXD.md

 # Other useful commands

-There is a cornucopia of commands available.
+There are many commands available.
 Some common ones not yet covered are given below.

 client commands					| meaning